Matheuscrz/Matheuscrz/README.md

 - 🧠 Specializing in backend development and studying cybersecurity in my free time.

+- 💡 Research: My TCC research focuses on integrating deep learning and High Performance Computing (HPC).
+I am developing a neural network that combines PyTorch DDP with a DCN of autoencoders using k-means clustering.
+My focus is on enhancing network training by leveraging NVIDIA GPUs, CUDA, parallel computing, and distributed systems.

 - 👯‍♀️ Looking to collaborate on exciting projects and open-source initiatives.

 - 🤔 Seeking help with advanced backend development and system architecture.

-- 💬 Ask me about backend development, database management, and cybersecurity.
+- 💬 Ask me about backend development, database management, cybersecurity, or my research in deep learning and HPC.

 # Sobre Mim